-To manage X.509 certificates through the Preferences home page, click General Settings, click the Web Server tab, and click X.509 Certificate.
+To manage X.509 certificates through the Preferenceshome page, click General Settings, click the Web Server tab, and click X.509 Certificate.

 The following are the available options:

-- Generate a new X.509 certificate Creates a certificate for access to Server Administrator. - Certificate Maintenance Selects an existing certificate that your company has title to, and uses this certificate to control access to Server Administrator. - Import a root certificate Allows you to import the root certificate, as well as the certificate response (in PKCS#7 format), received from the trusted certificate authority. - Import certificate chain from a CA Allows you to import the certificate response (in PKCS#7 format) from the trusted certificate authority.
+- Generate a new certificate Creates a certificate for access to Server Administrator. - Certificate Maintenance Selects an existing certificate that your company has title to, and uses this certificate to control access to Server Administrator. - Import a root certificate Allows you to import the root certificate, as well as the certificate response (in PKCS#7 format), received from the trusted certificate authority. - Import certificate chain Allows you to import the certificate response (in PKCS#7 format) from the trusted certificate authority.
 Some of the reliable certificate authorities are Verisign, Thawte, and Entrust.